Cynosaurus

 Cynosaurus is an extinct genus of cynodonts.
-Remains have been found from the Dicynodon Assemblage Zone in South Africa.
+Remains have been found from the Daptocephalus Assemblage Zone in South Africa.
 Cynosaurus was first described by Richard Owen in 1876 as Cynosuchus suppostus.
 Cynosaurus has been found in the late Permian period.
 Cyno- is derived from the Greek word kyon for dog and –sauros in Greek meaning lizard.

 History and discovery

 Cynosaurus was first described by Richard Owen in 1876.
 Owen wrote and journal titled “Descriptive and illustrated catalog of the fossil reptilia of South Africa in the collection of the British Museum” in 1876.
 Owen named the fossil Cynosuchus suppostus Owen, 1876 which later gets renamed as Cynosaurus by K. Schmidt in 1927.
 Owen described Cynosuchus suppostus as similar to Cynochampsa in where the incisors and canines are located.
 The difference is that Cynosuchus suppostus had smaller and more upward location of nostril.
 The external nostril of Cynosuchus suppostus along with the forends of the upper and lower jaws were close in location with the nostril nearly horizontal.
 Owen described the molar teeth as relatively larger in size.
 Owen also noted the constriction of the upper jaw as it recedes and is combined with large molar teeth that shows Cynosuchus suppostus to have a broader and shorter skull.
 The nasal bones are broad and thick and overlapped by the maxillaries.